 Yet in truth, this becomes doubtful, when we see illusions, more gross and injurious than these, still succeed with many men, or at least be only imperfectly distinguished.
-This reflection leads us directly to paper money, with which Europe is inundated at the moment in which we are speaking; (1810) and to which recourse is always had, in spite of the constant experience of its inevitable effects.
+This reflection leads us directly to paper money, with which Europe is inundated at the moment in which we are speaking (1810); and to which recourse is always had, in spite of the constant experience of its inevitable effects.

 To defend an injustice it is always necessary to rest it on an error.
 This is an universal rule.
-Those who have wished to defraud their creditors of a part of the money they owed them, by diminishing the quantity of silver contained in the money with which they expected to pay them, have all pretended that silver has no value in itself, as we cannot drink or eat it; that it is but the sign of of real values; that it is the impression of the monarch which gives it the quality of a sign, and that it is indifferent whether it put on a greater or smaler quantity of metal.
-One might answered them, if silver has no value, why doyou retain that which you owe?
+Those who have wished to defraud their creditors of a part of the money they owed them, by diminishing the quantity of silver contained in the money with which they expected to pay them, have all pretended that silver has no value in itself, as we cannot drink or eat it; that it is but the sign of real values; that it is the impression of the monarch which gives it the quality of a sign, and that it is indifferent whether it be put on a greater or smaller quantity of metal.
+One might answer them, if silver has no value, why do you retain that which you owe?
 You have no occasion for it.
 Give it to us first, then you may put your impression on pieces of wood if you please, and you will see the effect it will produce.
 It does not seem necessary to be very sharp sighted to devise this overwhelming answer.
-Yet it has not been made because it was not so easy to prove directly that silver, as all useful things, has a proper and necessary value : indeed, to demonstrate this incontestably, it was necessary to remount, as we have done, and perhaps as has never been done before, to the first and only cause of all value, labour.
+Yet it has not been made because it was not so easy to prove directly that silver, as all useful things, has a proper and necessary value: indeed, to demonstrate this incontestably, it was necessary to return, as we have done, and perhaps as has never been done before, to the first and only cause of all value, labour.

 This foolish notion (we must call things by their names) that money is but a sign is then maintained, and still repeated every day.
-Many writers give no other name to money; and persons who think themselves historians and politicians gravely give you an account of the system of law and discuss it at full length, without perceiving, after a hundred years of reflection, that it is solely on this notion it was founded, and that all the rest consists but in accessories, imagined to mask this foundation.\ The notable principle, then, of which we are speaking is neither abandoned nor proscribed.
+Many writers give no other name to money; and persons who think themselves historians and politicians gravely give you an account of the system of Law and discuss it at full length, without perceiving, after a hundred years of reflection, that it is solely on this notion it was founded, and that all the rest consists but in accessories, imagined to mask this foundation.\ The notable principle, then, of which we are speaking is neither abandoned nor proscribed.
 If they no longer avail themselves of it to degrade the coins, it is not because they are ashamed of it; it is because they have found a way of making a more complete application of it.
-For, in fact, in the most false of coins; there remains always a little silver.
-In that which is now substituted for it there is not any:
+For, in fact, in the most false of coins, there remains always a little silver.
+In that which is now substituted for it there is not any; this is still better.
+They have not followed the counsel we just now gave, of putting the stamp of the prince on pieces of wood; they put it on paper, and this amounts to the same.
+The multiplied relations of perfected society have suggested this idea and likewise serve to mask the fraud.
+Let us explain this.

-\It is for this reason that Law himself, when the Abbey Terrasson proposed to him to reimburse the Catholic Church with his paper, answered-the Roman Clergy are not such fools.
+\ It is for this reason that Law himself, when the abbé Terrasson proposed to him to reimburse the Catholic Church with his paper, answered: the Roman Clergy are not such fools.